luapower/http/http_client.md

 ### `client:new(opt) -> client`

-Create a client object.
-The `opt` table can contain:

 ------------------------ -----------------------------------------------------
 `loop`                   the socket/TLS API to use (note 1) `max_conn`               limit the number of total connections